-We're all feeling the crunch...with the economy slugging along and high gas prices (and by all counts - going to get much higher).
+We're all feeling the crunch...and always looking for a way to save a dime.
 We all begin evaluating where we can save money while limiting the effects on our lifestyle...and our pets.
 Even the most extravagant pet parents are looking to save a buck where they can.
 And with the summer fast approaching, taking that much needed vacation or getaway with our pet is something we don't want to sacrifice.

 1. Make a List and Pack Early: Prepare a list of all the items to pack for your pet and pack them early!
 Discovering that you left behind your pets medication, favorite toy, dog food, or leash will cost you.
 Buying these things while on the road will cost you more in money, time, and gas.
 It certainly pays to be prepared.

 2. Find Hotels Where Pets Stay for Free: You'll save a big chunk of change if you stay at hotels that have no pet fees.
 The following hotel chains do not charge for pet guests: Motel 6, Red Roof Inn, and Kimpton Hotels.
 How is that for pet friendly?!

 3. Book Hotels Early: Determine where and when you'll need pet friendly accommodations before you start your trip.
 Booking before you leave will allow you to shop around for the best rates and find a deal on pet friendly hotels & accommodations.
 It's very difficult to compare hotels rates while on the road.
 Early preparation will reduce the chance of unexpected expenses.